clev98/clev98.github.io/content/posts/Forward_Error_Correction_Based_Covert_Channels.md

 ## Scrambling and Descrambling

 As stated earlier, the scrambler creates a pseudo random sequence to XOR with the outgoing data transmission.
 The algorithm that creates this sequence uses the Radio Network Temporary Identifier (RNTI) as a seed.
-The RNTI is a well defined 32-bit value used to uniquely identify handsets to the receiving downlink and is exchanged during the LTE random access handshake.
+The RNTI is a well defined 16-bit value used to uniquely identify handsets to the receiving downlink and is exchanged during a LTE handshake.
 It is important to note that the scrambling sequence is not cryptographically secure.
 If an attacker intercepts the RNTI, the same scrambling sequence can be generated.

 ## Testing Methodology